amiltonwong/CarND-Advanced-Lane-Lines/writeup_submit.md

 Here's the [link](https://www.youtube.com/watch?v=a4E0pT9Tvl8&feature=youtu.be)

-And the following figures are the comparisons between the old and correction output (with mask appended).
+And the following figures are the comparisons between the old and correction output (with mask appended and HLS+HSV Color thresholding).

 ![alt text][image7]